Beijing North Refractories Co., Ltd.

 Table of Content [Hide]

-High-Density Calcium Silicate Boards
+What Is High-Density Calcium Silicate Board?

 · High Compressive Strength: This is a major strong point.
 High-density calcium silicate boards offer excellent mechanical strength, making them suitable for load-bearing applications or areas subjected to mechanical stress, impacts, or abrasion.